Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Diagnosis and treatment

-If a person has developed drug-induced hepatitis, he will also need artificial induction of vomiting, but due to the fact that such a pathology occurs only with prolonged exposure to poisons on the liver, others folk methods treatments will be useless and only in a hospital can a person's life be saved.
+If a person has developed drug-induced hepatitis, he will also need artificial induction of vomiting, but due to the fact that such a pathology occurs only with prolonged exposure to poisons on the liver, others traditional methods treatments will be useless and only in a hospital setting can a person’s life be saved.

 CATEGORIES